ahmtcn123/Rusty6502/README.md

 A 6502 emulator written in Rust.

 Created for understanding the 6502 architecture and assembly.
-You can see the progress [here](./todo.md), when all the instructions are implemented more examples will show up.
+You can see the progress [here](https://github.com/ahmtcn123/Rusty6502/issues/1), when all the instructions are implemented more examples will show up.
 My goal is implement all the instructions and create a hybrid platform that can work with too many different platforms.
 6502 assembly is easy and fun to learn, planed hybrid platform can help other developers to learn how cpu works.

-### Virtual console
+### Virtual console (Not Complete)

 This repo has a virtual console that can be used to test the emulator.
 You can find it [here](./src/bin/romodore.md).